dotnet/aspire/docs/open-telemetry-architecture.md

 ## Aspire deployment

 Aspire deployment environments should configure OTEL environment variables that make sense for their environment.
 For example, `OTEL_EXPORTER_OTLP_ENDPOINT` should be configured to the environment's local OTLP collector or monitoring service.

+OTLP exporting is disabled if `OTEL_EXPORTER_OTLP_ENDPOINT` isn't configured.

+## Non-.NET apps

+OTEL isn't limited to .NET projects.
+Apps and containers that include OTEL can be passed environment variables to configure exporting telemetry.
+For example, the dapr sidecar (written in golang) includes OTEL and standard OTEL environment variables can be used to enable telemetry.